jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

             None
         )

-* I add a new calculation that uses `datetime.datetime.strptime`_ in the test, and change the expectation in the assertion
+* then add a new calculation that uses `datetime.datetime.strptime`_ in the test, and change the expectation in the assertion

   .. code-block:: python